-Please make sure to use the Bareos formatting standards.
+Please make sure to use the Bareos Automatic Sourcecode Formatting.
 Don’t forget any Copyrights and acknowledgments if it isn’t 100% your code.
 Also, include the Bareos copyright notice that can be found in every source file.

 The first thing is if you want to take over a bug, rather than just make a note, you should assign the bug to yourself.
 This helps other developers know that you are the principal person to deal with the bug.
 You can do so by going into the bug and clicking on the Update Issue button.
 Then you simply go to the Assigned To box and select your name from the drop down box.
 To actually update it you must click on the Update Information button a bit further down on the screen, but if you have other things to do such as add a Note, you might wait before clicking on the Update Information button.

 Generally, we set the Status field to either acknowledged, confirmed, or feedback when we first start working on the bug.
 Feedback is set when we expect that the user should give us more information.

 Normally, once you are reasonably sure that the bug is fixed, and a patch is made and attached to the bug report, and/or in the Git, you can close the bug.
 If you want the user to test the patch, then leave the bug open, otherwise close it and set Resolution to Fixed.
 We generally close bug reports rather quickly, even without confirmation, especially if we have run tests and can see that for us the problem is fixed.
 However, in doing so, it avoids misunderstandings if you leave a note while you are closing the bug that says something to the following effect: We are closing this bug because… If for some reason, it does not fix your problem, please feel free to reopen it, or to open a new bug report describing the problem“.